warrenmwang/my-drive/README.md

 # MyDrive

-I'm going to call this application "MyDrive" pretending it is a super primitive version of Google Drive / DropBox where you can make an account, upload your personal documents, and then retrieve them later.
+A top down copy of Google Drive's core feature -- personal file upload and retrieval.

 Features
 - create an account with basic email and password, login, authenticated routes
 - bulk document upload form with validation
 - documents are stored in a MongoDB instance.

-## Tech Stack
+## Tech Stack and Arch

-- Full stack Typescript
+- Language: TypeScript
-- Frontend: ReactJS, Redux, React Query, Tailwind CSS
+- Frontend: ReactJS, Redux, React Query, Tailwind CSS (pretty standard)
     - Testing:
-  - Unit Testing: Jest, React Testing Library (but we are using vite lmao)
+      - Unit Testing: Jest+React Testing Library (todo)
-  - E2E Testing: Cypress
+      - E2E Testing: Playwright (todo)
 - Backend: ExpressJS, MongoDB
-- Auth: JWT authentication with simple username email and password
+- Auth: JWT + simple username email and password

-TODO:

-- secure login using short lived JWT token
-- server issues a refresh token if about to expire and user still logged in

-## Microservices Architecture

-An attempt at creating a microservices architecture for the backend, by essentially creating multiple API services that do different tasks each with a well defined API endpoints.
+- Arch: Microservices.
+Instead of a spaghetti mess of services calling each other with some internal API, isn't better and a wonderful idea to then expand that spaghetti and introduce network requests into the fray...?

 ### Client Static content server, service